onflow/flow-go/pkg/language/docs/language.md

 The preparer can use the signing account's `deploy` function to deploy the resource interface.
 This essentially stores the resource interface in the account storage so it can be used again.

-Once deployed, the resource interfaces is available in the account's `types` object, which is how we access storage.
+Once deployed, the resource interface is available in the account's `types` object, which is how we access storage.

 When you deploy a resource or interface to your account, it is private by default, just like fields and functions within the resources.
 This is a second layer of access control that BPL adds on to ensure that certain interfaces and resources are not available to anyone.